mbudak21/2024S/COMP341/lectures/L3&4 - Search Algorithms.md

 - Optimality depends on h(s)
 - Time complexity also depends on h(s)
 - Space complexity is Exponential

+### Bi-Directional A*
+If we have access to goals, start an A* search from start and goal nodes, stop when searches meet.
+- Halves the space complexity (still exponential)
 ## Heuristics
 Measures how far away from the goal is a state.
 Becomes 0 if the state is a goal state.